Koszul duality complexes for the cohomology of iterated loop spaces of spheres: Background and general conventions

-We are only going to give a brief survey of this background since our main purpose is to explain our conventions.
-We refer to~\cite{CylinderOperads} for a more detailed account with the same overall conventions as in the present article.

-To begin with, we explicitly specify which base category of dg-modules is considered throughout the article.
+The main purpose of this preliminary is to explain our conventions.
+We refer to~\cite{CylinderOperads} for a more detailed account of this background, with the same conventions as in the present article, and further bibliographical references.
+To begin with, we specify which base category of dg-modules is considered throughout the article.